Name Christine Hwang

 I fell in love with Detroit when I visited the city as a freshman at the University of Michigan.
 Starkly different from where I grew up in Alabama, I was fascinated by the urban layout as well as the complex history that resonates on its streets and old buildings.
 Eventually, I developed a personal passion for urban issues such as education equality, the effects of incarceration on neighborhoods, and healthcare and food accessibility.

 When choosing a career path, I debated whether social work, academia, or urban planning would both be best suited towards my skill set and best able to address issues I care about.
-Ultimately, I decided that urban planning.
+Ultimately, I decided on urban planning.
 Although in many ways the most risky approach because of its far-reaching results, it has the ability to make the greatest direct impact on cities.

 What made you decide to come to the GSD?